-Circulating warning messages claim that people are injecting HIV infected blood into bananas so you should not eat bananas that contain a red colour inside.
-One recent version, which is presented as a ‘breaking news’ report from CNN, claims that bananas in an Oklahoma Walmart store have tested positive for HIV.
+Circulating warning messages claim that people are injecting HIV-infected blood into bananas so you should not eat bananas that contain a red colour inside.
+One version, which is presented as a ‘breaking news’ report from CNN, claims that bananas in an Oklahoma Walmart store have tested positive for HIV.
+Another version claims that the supposed contamination is the work of Satanists.

 The claims in the messages are untrue.
 The messages are just absurd hoaxes with no basis in fact.
 Sharing these nonsensical warnings will help nobody.